 Bacteria in Your Gut Is Usually a Good Thing

 Inside of your digestive tract an enormous number of bacteria live.
 These single-celled organisms have colonized all surfaces and cavities of your body and exist there happily.
-Because we have been trained to view bacteria as the enemy, the fact 100 trillion bacteria that live in your gut may alarm you.
-However, our internal bacteria are critical to our health, so critical, in fact, that we cannot survive or even be healthy without them.
+Because we have been trained to view bacteria as the enemy, the fact that 100 trillion bacteria live in your gut may alarm you.
+However, our internal bacteria are critical to our health.
+So critical, in fact, that we cannot be healthy or even survive without them.

 There is an Ecosystem in Your Gut

 Internal bacteria are fundamental to the development of our immune system.
 They also help break down our food and create nutrients that we need for good health.
 And they play a large role in whether or not we experience diarrhea, constipation, gas, bloating, abdominal pain, or IBS.

 The massive surface of our intestines provides everything bacteria need for life including a warm space, moisture, and nutrients.
 The bacteria inside us form a teeming, busy ecosystem.
 This ecosystem functions like any other ecosystem, and changing or harming one species will have repercussions on the other species and on the host itself.

 While we are used to thinking of the earth’s ecosystems in this way, it may seem strange that these same principles govern our digestive environment.
 This environment is all too easily altered, especially in our world of antibiotics, acid blockers, and any other foreign substance that is ingested.
 And many people suffer from IBS due to a microbial imbalance in their digestive tract.